 Treatment for Syphilis

-Syphilis are generally easier to treat.
+Syphilis is generally easier to treat.
 Treatment usually consists of Antibiotics or Antiviral drugs.
-Primary and secondary syphilis could be easily treated with penicillin injection.
+Primary and secondary syphilis could be easily treated with a penicillin injection.
 Penicillin is one of the widely used antibiotics and is very effective in treating syphilis.